Adult Nurse Practitioner (ANP) Salary

 Popular Skills for Adult Nurse Practitioner (ANP)

-Survey takers working as Adult Nurse Practitioners report using a large range of professional skills.
+Survey participants wield an impressively varied skill set on the job.
 Most notably, skills in Oncology, Pain Management, Orthopedics, and Acute Care are correlated to pay that is above average.
-At the other end of the pay range are skills like Urology, Surgery, and Endocrinology.
-Most people experienced in Geriatrics also know Acute Care and Oncology.
-Skill sets containing Palliative Care also tend to include Oncology and Acute Care.
+Skills that are correlated to lower pay, on the other hand, include Urology, Surgery, and Endocrinology.
+Those educated in Geriatrics tend to be well versed in Acute Care and Oncology.
+Those who learned Palliative Care also tend to know Oncology and Acute Care.

 Pay by Experience Level for Adult Nurse Practitioner (ANP)